aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 3: Create a backend pool

-The backend address pool contains the IP addresses of the virtual NICs connected to the load balancer.
+In this task, you will create a backend address pool for the internal load balancer.
+The backend pool will store the IP addresses of the virtual network interface cards (NICs) that are connected to the load balancer.

 1. On the Azure portal home page, from top left corner of page **click Show portal** menu, select **All resources** under **resources** section, select
    **myIntLoadBalancer** from the resources list.